Available with Spatial Analyst license.

-Reclassifying or rescaling values of a set of rasters to a common scale
+Reclassifying values of a set of rasters to a common scale

 Another reason to reclassify is to assign values of preference, sensitivity, priority, or some similar criteria to a raster.
 This may be done on a single raster (a raster of soil type may be assigned values of 1 to 10 to represent erosion potential) or with several rasters to create a common scale of values.

 For example, a soil type may be good to build on when soils are being viewed as an input to a building suitability model.
 But for erosion, animal habitat, siting a pond, or identifying farm land, that same soil type will have a different suitability weighting based on the problem at hand.
 To represent a raster relative to these many different suitability weightings, the values on the raster must be changed from nominal values—values that represent a class—to interval or ratio values so that the values can be used in relation to one another.
 It does not make sense to add soil type and land use to obtain a building suitability raster.
 But if soil type and land use were in a measurement system that represented a relative weighting to building suitability, analysis could be completed freely between the rasters.

 When identifying slopes most at risk of avalanche activity, input rasters might be slope, soil type, and vegetation.
 Each of these rasters might be reclassified on a scale of 1 to 10 depending on the susceptibility of each attribute in each raster to avalanche activity—that is, steep slopes in the slope raster might be given a value of 10 because they are most susceptible to avalanche activity.

 Each of the above examples is considered a suitability model.
 There are usually four steps in producing a suitability map:

 Decide which datasets you need as inputs.